 Mapping Products

-For each membership level, you’ll see a list of all published FluentCart products.
-Check the products that should grant that level:
+For each membership level, you’ll see a list of all published FluentCart products (simple, variable, and variations).
+Check the products or variations that should grant that level:

 - One product = One level: Check a single product for a level